taybenlor/runno/packages/website/src/pages/articles/wasi-web-component.md

 >>> say_hello()
 ```

-I've also specified `controls` as an attribute, this gives the user a run button
-that they can click to run the code.
-Without `controls` or `autorun` you can
+Without `controls` or `autorun` you can call `run` directly on the element
-call `run` directly on the element reference.
-That's the handle you get back
+reference.
+That's the handle you get back from running something like
-from running something like `querySelector('runno-wasi')`.
+`querySelector('runno-wasi')`.

 ## Headless